-On Monday, April 3, 2017 I went to work just as I always did.
-I just hit 26 weeks that day in my pregnancy.
+On Monday, April 3, 2017, I went to work just as I always did.
+I had just hit 26 weeks that day in my pregnancy.
 I was starting to show and people were finally seeing I was pregnant and not just gaining a few extra pounds.
-About half way through my day something did not feel right.
+About halfway through my day, something did not feel right.
 When the baby was inside, I called him my little ninja.
 He would move and kick all day.
 That day was different.
 He would move but it was slow and the kicking was not really strong.
 That evening I went home and used my at home Doppler to find the heartbeat.
 It normally took me maybe a minute to find it but this time, it took closer to 5 minutes to get it and it sounded slowed and muted.
 Now I was very scared.
 I have a friend who is an OBGYN and I called her.
 She said if I hadn't felt 10 kicks in 2 hours I had to go to the hospital.
 Thinking about my day, I don't think I felt 10 kicks all day.
 I started pacing the house deciding if I should really go to the hospital.
 I kept thinking I was fine and just scaring myself.
 They were going to send me home telling me I was "the crazy pregnant lady."
-My husband basically dragged me to the hospital anyways to make sure we were OK.
+My husband basically dragged me to the hospital anyway to make sure we were OK.
 It was best decision he made.

 We got to the hospital and they hooked me up to a fetal monitor.
 So far so good.
 After close to 30 minutes, it happened.
 What was causing me to feel weird all day.
 His heart rate started to decelerate.
 It quickly went back up but it happened again and again.
 They admitted me for observation that evening.
-The next morning I had extensive fetal imagining where they saw he has now dropped into the 10 percentile and he had a single umbilical artery (SUA).
-Since the heart rate episodes kept happening the high risk team decided I was to stay in the hospital until the baby came.
+The next morning I had extensive fetal imaging where they saw he has now dropped into the 10 percentile and he had a single umbilical artery (SUA).
+Since the heart rate episodes kept happening, the high-risk team decided I was to stay in the hospital until the baby came.
 They wanted to get me to at least 30 weeks gestation.
 30 weeks!
 That's 4 weeks in a hospital bed, maybe longer.
 I was scared, mad, stressed, you name it.
 They said during my stay, if the heart rate decelerated for more than 10 minutes without going back up I would be rushed to the OR for a crash C-section.

 Now the real roller coaster began.
-When people tell you in NICU experience is always "one step forward, two steps back" they are not lying to you.
+When people tell you in NICU experience is always "one step forward, two steps back," they are not lying to you.
 My first time meeting Liam he was on a ventilator and under bilirubin lights.
 His eyes were still fused closed and he looked so helpless and so small.
 I was afraid to get close, to touch, or to love him.
 I was afraid I was going to lose him.

 The days went on and he got a little bigger and a little stronger.
 After 2 weeks, I was finally able to hold him for the first time.
 A team of nurses came to slowly and carefully move his ventilator and place him in a kangaroo hold on my chest.
-From that moment on, my guard down.
+From that moment on, my guard went down.
 I fell instantly in love with my precious son.

-Over the next 6 weeks we had several attempts to extubate him to a CPAP machine but they were failures and he would have to be placed back on the ventilator.
+Over the next 6 weeks we had several attempts to extubate him to a CPAP machine, but they were failures and he would have to be placed back on the ventilator.
 They also confirmed he had an open PDA valve in his heart which could also cause issues with oxygenating and lung development.
-During that time he also contracted a Staph infection and was placed on a slew of powerful antibiotics which was a major set back for us.
-Finally, after memorial day weekend we were able to extubate him with the assistance of steroids to a CPAP machine.
+During that time he also contracted a staph infection and was placed on a slew of powerful antibiotics which was a major setback for us.
+Finally, after Memorial Day weekend, we were able to extubate him with the assistance of steroids to a CPAP machine.
 Liam was comfortable on the CPAP machine for a couple of weeks before he started to show signs of pulmonary hypertension.
-They said it's now time to decide if he should go in for heart surgery to close the PDA valve.
+They said it was now time to decide if he should go in for heart surgery to close the PDA valve.

 Liam graduated from the NICU on August 22, 2017, on day 138.
-He weighed 8lbs 10oz and was 20.5 in long.
+He weighed 8 pounds 10 ounces and was 20.5 inches long.